The First Doctor in Columbus, Ohio Founded its First City Park Near a Famous Hospital

 OhioHealth is a nonprofit heathcare system that treats everyone with respect and high quality care.
 This service follows closely in the footsteps of Dr. Lincoln Goodale and he would be proud to witness the care positive results.

 Before the American Civil War, Columbus had only two small hospitals, three doctors, and few nurses.
-The physicians persuaded the Sisters of the Poor of St. Francis to move to Columbus to become caregivers at the beginning of the war (Please see the map below).
+The physicians persuaded the Sisters of the Poor of St. Francis to move to Columbus to become caregivers in 1861.
+Later, Confederate P.O.W.s were housed nearby.

 A Resort Park Becomes a Community